 Forestry and Environmental Camps are on site field trips that allow students to become junior foresters and nature resource professionals for a day.
 Middle and high school students learn topics such as wildlife, dendrology, forest products, and mapping to explore a nearby park or green space.
 All lessons and activities are taught by professionals working in the field which gives students the unique opportunity to learn skills and use tools needed for a career in the environment.

 Camp At A Glance

 - This program is structured to accommodate entire grade levels, and can be structured as a one day program, to a multi day experience depending on your school size.
 Each rotating group can accommodate up to 30 students.

 - Park fees and material costs are sponsored by NCFA.
 Transportation to and from the camp site and lunch for students are the responsibility of the school.

-- Activities and lesson plans are currently correlated to the NC Essential Standards for Science, Math, and Social Students for Fifth Grade, Sixth Grade, and ninth grade.
+- Activities and lesson plans correlate to the NC Essential Standards for Science, Math, and Social Studies for Fifth Grade, Sixth Grade, and ninth grade students.

 - Menu of Activities

 - Sample Schedule of a Camp Day